kgni/React-Code-Actions/README.md

 - `reactCodeActions.general.enableClassNameProp` - Automatically add a `className` property to the wrapping element - _disabled by default_.

+- `reactCodeActions.general.enableRemoveTagAction` - Enables a remove tag action that will remove the selected tag and its matching closing tag - _disabled by default_

 ## Default Settings

 Only React Web code actions are enabled by default